May is “Older Americans Month”

 Staying Mentally, Physically and Socially Active

-The international health community has been focusing their efforts to treat what is considered “age related health challenges” such as cardiovascular and respiratory diseases, cancer and diabetes.
+The international health community has been focusing its efforts to treat what is considered “age-related health challenges” such as cardiovascular and respiratory diseases, cancer, and diabetes.
 Of course, prevention is key in prolonging a healthy body and mind, no matter what age you are.

-Seniors are staying involved with loved one and in their communities.
-Many keep close relationships, maintaining healthy relationships, laughter and making memories.
+Seniors are staying involved with the loved ones and in their communities.
+Many keep close relationships, maintaining healthy relationships, laughter, and making memories.

 Travel and Retirement for the Baby Boomer Generation